Sofie8/Practicum_conjugation_MOGEN/Conjugation.md

 - Are there other things you are going to do, other ways you know of to select your transconjugant?

 Follow the instructions on page 17 in the lab manual, to streak your bacteria on plate after conjugation.
-The assistants will also show you how to do this for the first time.
+The assistants will also show you how to do this.

 &nbsp;
 &nbsp;